skypro20/ops/governance_future.md

 1. When do we spend time as team?
 Do I feel like a part of team?
 2. Using coaching and team time for team building
 3. Do I Feel valued as an employee?
 Does my team leader trust me?
-4. Questions like "how can i help you do better" and "how can you help me manage your performance better".
+4. Questions like "how can i help you do better" and "how can you help me manage your performance better"
-5. Positive feedback in public and negative feedback in private.
+5. Positive feedback in public and negative feedback in private
-6. Experimentation and mini projects within the team.
+6. Experimentation and mini projects within the team